-It is important through of all of this to remember that the situation and environment you find yourself working in is extremely changeable.
-Whilst it is almost always better to be proactive with your marketing activities, the chances are you will be working in a reactive manner whilst the situation constantly evolves.
+It is important through all of this to remember that the situation and environment you find yourself working in is extremely changeable.
+Whilst it is almost always better to be proactive with your marketing activities, then chances are you will be working in a reactive manner whilst the situation constantly evolves.

 The last thing you want to do is plan out and schedule your marketing content for the month, for it to become insensitive or irrelevant because of